fern-api/medplum-clients/README.md

 Checkout the [sample app](./medplum-java/medplum-sample-application/src/main/java/com/sample/Main.java) and write your own code!

 Before you run the sample app, make sure to add your access key as an environment variable ```MEDPLUM_ACCESS_KEY``` .
-You can do this by navigating to [sample app](./medplum-java/medplum-sample-application/src/main/java/com/sample/Main.java).

-Find the play button and edit configuration
+1. Find the play button and edit configuration
 ![img](./img/editConfiguration.png)

-Update the environment variables section
+2. Update the environment variables section
 ![img](./img/configuration.png)

 #### Important Files